-The Best Winter Travel Destinations for 2019
+The Best Winter Travel Destinations

 Love fresh powder?
 Sugar-white sand beaches?
 Whether you're looking to ski down the side of a mountain or surf waves in the sunshine, you'll find it in this season's crop of best winter travel destinations.